WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 |

-Microsteris gracilis Polemoniaceae (Phlox Family) Foothills.
+Microsteris gracilis (Slender Phlox) Polemoniaceae (Phlox Family) Foothills.
 Openings, woodlands.

 Spring.
-This tiny work of art is an early spring bloomer found in scattered patches in moist clearings and in Sagebrush and Oaks.
-It frequently grows in the company of Collinsia parviflora (Blue-Eyed Mary).
+This tiny work of art is an early spring bloomer found in scattered patches, and, as the photograph above indicates, in huge numbers.
+In Sagebrush and Oak woodlands you will find it scattered; in moist clearings, you may find it by the thousands.
+Microsteris gracilis frequently grows in the company of Collinsia parviflora (Blue-Eyed Mary).
 Microsteris gracilis is often much easier to spot by its red basal leaves than by its very tiny white flowers.
-From the height of a human beings eyes, the basal leaves might be taken for berries.
+The basal leaves might be taken for berries until you get down on your knees or belly.
+That's where we need to be to take in much of floral beauty.